Intermittent river: Distinction: intermittent vs ephemeral stream

-Intermittent rivers do not rely on, but may be supplemented by stormwaters or other runoff from upstream sources.
+Intermittent rivers do not rely on, but may be supplemented by, stormwaters or other runoff from upstream sources.
 Their channels are well-defined, as compared to ephemeral streams, which may or may not have a defined channel, and rely mainly on storm runoff, as their aquatic bed is above the water table.
 An ephemeral stream does not have the biological, hydrological, and physical characteristics of a continuous or intermittent stream.

 Legal perspective

 Opinions on the Clean Water Act (CWA) from the Supreme Court have classified intermittent streams as non-jurisdictional and thus outside of legal protection.
 Prior to 2001, virtually all bodies of water in the United States were considered jurisdictional because of their potential to function as a habitat for migratory birds.
 Following this 2001 Supreme Court ruling on US waters, Solid Waste Agency of Northern Cook County vs. US Army Corps of Engineers, the court went on to see two cases in 2006 further involving this matter.
 Rapanos vs. United States and Carabell vs. United States, after being combined into one decision, added new analytical thresholds to be met for protection but ultimately left the determination of what were to be protected U.S. waters up to the EPA, the U.S. Army Corps of Engineers, and further court cases.
-Recent litigation was brought by eighteen states' attorney generals because of a change to the interpretation of what is to be considered by the EPA and Army Corps of Engineers as "waters of the United States" during May 2020.
+Recent litigation was brought by eighteen states' attorneys general because of a change to the interpretation of what is to be considered by the EPA and Army Corps of Engineers as "waters of the United States" during May 2020.